A San Francisco Christmas – The 25 Best Things To Do (2026)

 The Filoli estate is on 654 acres with a mansion that was originally a private home.
 Since 1975, the residence and the gardens have been open to the public as part of the National Trust for Historic Preservation.
 Filoli has a 54,000 square-foot Georgian revival-style mansion, 16 acres of English gardens, a 6.8-acre Orchard, and acres and acres of Natural Lands.

-Where is the best place to stay in
+Where is the best place to stay in San Francisco at Christmas?

-➡️ Best Bargain Boutique Hotel In San Francisco
+Best Bargain Boutique Hotel In San Francisco

 The Hotel Triton

-In the heart of Union Square and close to Chinatown is the cool hotel with local art, unique rooms and a great vibe.
+In the heart of Union Square and close to Chinatown is this cool hotel with local art, unique rooms and a great vibe.
 The hotel is known for great service, being in an awesome location, and having the best French restaurant in town, Cafe De La Presse.

-➡️ Best Mid Range Boutique Hotel in San Francisco
+Best Mid Range Boutique Hotel in San Francisco

 1 Hotel San Francisco (formerly Hotel Vitale)